ReFirmLabs/binwalk/README.md

 Binwalk is a fast, easy to use tool for analyzing, reverse engineering, and extracting firmware images.

+# Binwalk Professional Edition

+After years of developing and supporting binwalk as an open source project we have finally sold out to the man and released a cloud-based firmware extraction engine called *Binwalk Pro*.
+After all someone needs to pay devttys0 so he can buy more milling equipment and feed his children (in that order).
+Please consider subscribing and reap the benefits of getting actual customer support for all your firmware extraction needs.
+Please visit https://www.refirmlabs.com/binwalk-pro/ for more information.

 ### Installation and Usage